Cecilapp/the-butler/README.md

 #### Manually

-Click on the button _[Use this template](https://github.com/Cecilapp/the-butler/generate)_.

-Then just edit Markdown files in `content/blog/` directly from your repository.
+Create your own repository from the GitHub [template](https://github.com/Cecilapp/the-butler/generate), then just edit Markdown files in `content/blog/`.

 #### Netlify CMS